jasonbayton/11ty/_src/projects/managed-info/pricing/index.md

 If you're an ecosystem partner (or organisation) there are two current approaches:

 **Resell**: Licence customers on the standard package (as above).
-Get in touch to discuss reseller discounts
+Get in touch to discuss reseller discounts.

 **Whitelabel**: Licence a version that is customised out of box (no waiting for managed configs to apply). £3,000 will grant you a vendor licence to distribute across your customer base, and a flat £300 for each organisation ID associated with your custom package ID, or £0.30 per device.